 Karupatti offers several health benefits due to its natural composition and minimal processing.

-Here are some potential benefits of consuming karupatti
+potential benefits of consuming karupatti

 - Nutritional content: Is a good source of essential minerals such as calcium, iron, potassium, and magnesium.
 It also contains small amounts of B vitamins and antioxidants.